stemoutreach/PathfinderBot/README.md

 ## Workshop Workflow and Getting Started

-Each team will be provided with a Raspberry Pi 500, serving dual purposes:
+Each team will be provided with a Raspberry Pi 500, a portable monitor, and a robot kit.
+The Raspberry Pi 500 and the portable monitor serve dual purposes:

 * **Initial Setup Desktop:** Access assembly instructions and resources from GitHub.
 * **Robot Control Interface:** Connect to the robot via SSH and VNC for testing and operation.